Chen Yufei

 Chen Yufei (陈雨菲 (Chén Yǔfēi); born 1 March 1998) is a Chinese badminton player.
 She was the gold medalist in the 2020 Summer Olympics, and also at the 2025 Asian Championships.
 In her junior career, she won the girls' singles titles at the 2016 Asian and the World Junior Championships.
 At the same year, Chen clinched her first senior title at the Macau Open.
 She won a bronze medal at the 2017 World Championships and was awarded as the Eddy Choong Most Promising Player of the Year in 2017.
 On 17 December 2019, she reached a career-high BWF World Ranking as world number 1, and finished the year as the year-end no.1.
-Other achievements include winning the World Tour Finals in 2019, silver medals at the 2022 & 2025 BWF World Championships, and 2022 Asian Games.
+Other achievements include winning the World Tour Finals in 2019, silver medals at the 2022 and 2025 BWF World Championships, and also at the 2022 Asian Games.

 Career

 2014–2016

 Chen Yufei did started playing in international level from the year 2013, being aged only 15.
 In 2014, she won the silver medal in the Asian Junior Championships after being beaten by Akane Yamaguchi in the final.
 She finished runner-up in the German Junior International event after being beaten by Qin Jinjing in the final.
 In 2015, she reached the finals of the China International but lost to Nozomi Okuhara.
 Her first Grand Prix Gold final was at the 2015 Indonesia Masters, in which she reached the final after astounding several seeded players, but lost to her teammate He Bingjiao.
 In 2016, she won the major junior titles, including the Asian Junior Championships after beating Gregoria Mariska Tunjung in a summit clash, and the BWF World Junior Championships by beating Pornpawee Chochuwong in the final.
 She also won the 2016 Macau Open Grand Prix Gold in the end of the year by defeating Chen Xiaoxin.